arturarushanyan/simply-check-in-app/readme.md

     $ cd client
     $ npm install

-First npm install should sole the second install.
-However on some OS it can throw an error.
+First npm install should solve the second install wit --prefix.
+However on some OS-es it can throw an error.
 In that case you can manually cd in client folder and run npm install

 ## Start & watch